Ganon's Castle Walkthrough

 Spirit Barrier in Ocarina of Time

-Until the Forest Barrier is Dispelled
+Dispel the Forest Barrier

 Enter the Southeast Room of the Great Hall